Tony Andrews is an English singer-songwriter and Author born in Finsbury Park, North London.

 Not so long ago, Tony made an unexpected discovery at a family funeral.
 He found out that his great grandad was Edgar Wallace, creator of ‘King Kong’.

 This inspired Tony to write his debut novel, ‘Louise and the Laundrette Lady’…..

 A wacky (easy to read) adventure story full of eccentric characters, all on a mission….

 Tony kept his creativity on the flow by writing songs about some of the characters in his book (check out ‘KellyAnn’ & ‘Max Redwood’ on the soundcloud page).

 Tony has a very passionate vision.
 His goal is to see his eccentric novel become a classic adventure film.

 Tony’s also working on a bunch of short stories.

 Tony loves the ‘creation process’ in the studio, he’s deeply inspired by Brian Wilson’s amazing album ‘Pet Sounds’, and Marvin Gaye’s masterpiece, ‘What’s Goin On’.

-Tony loves Rock music, singer-songwriter-acoustic-music, Blues, Reggae, Americana, Soul, Dance, Acid Jazz, Love Songs,…… He loves a classic pop song …… Tony likes a bit of everything.
+Tony loves Rock music, singer-songwriter-acoustic-music, Blues, Reggae, Americana, Soul, Country, Dance, Acid Jazz, Love Songs,…… He loves a classic pop song …… Tony likes a bit of everything.